-Alfred C. Pfeiffer, Jr. is Vice Chair of Latham’s 600-lawyer global Litigation & Trial Department and is former Co-Chair of the firm's Antitrust & Competition Practice.
+Alfred C. Pfeiffer, Jr. is a member and former Global Vice Chair of Latham’s Litigation & Trial Department and is former Co-Chair of the firm's Antitrust & Competition Practice.
 He has extensive experience in civil antitrust cases, civil and criminal government antitrust investigations, and other competition-related commercial cases.

 With more than 30 years of antitrust trial experience covering numerous industries, Mr. Pfeiffer has a wide range of practical experience, having won numerous trials, arbitrations, summary judgments and appeals in antitrust, communications, and other complex cases.
 He has developed a particular focus on claims involving dominant firm conduct and the information technologies and telecommunications arenas.
 Mr. Pfeiffer also advises companies regarding the antitrust aspects of acquisitions, joint ventures, and distribution agreements.
 He has successfully represented clients involved in investigations conducted by the US Department of Justice and the California Attorney General.

 Trial lawyer Alfred Pfeiffer comes recommended as a "very good antitrust expert."
 He is particularly noted for his handling of matters involving telecommunication and IT issues, as well as his strength in dominant firm conduct concerns.
 Chambers USA 2017